mdearafat/interpreter/README.md

 x = 1;
 y = 2;
 z = ---(x+y)*(x+-y);
+Please note that only integers are supported as data types.
+Each statement must end with a semicolon (;).
+Variables are assigned using the equals sign (=).

 # Language Specification
 The toy language consists of simple mathematical and assignment expressions.
 It supports addition, subtraction, multiplication, and parentheses for defining precedence.